TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

 * **Can you fix it**?
 If you are an Android/Java developer, you are always welcome to fix an issue or implement a feature yourself.
 PRs welcome!
 See [Code contribution](#code-contribution) for more info.
 * **Is it in English**?
 Issues in other languages will be ignored unless someone translates them.
 * **Is it one issue**?
 Multiple issues require multiple reports, that can be linked to track their statuses.
-* **The template** Fill it out, everyone wins.
+* **The template**: Fill it out, everyone wins.
 Your issue has a chance of getting fixed.

-## Join the developer team
-* Help rid NewPipe of bugs by sending an e-mail to <a href="mailto:tnp@newpipe.schabi.org">tnp@newpipe.schabi.org</a> saying you want to join, mentioning what you want to help with.
-You may be asked to register at our [Sentry](https://sentry.schabi.org) instance.

 ## Translation